21 Days Uganda to Rwanda Bird and Wildlife Photography Tour

 This activity may take anywhere between an hour to eight, so a reasonable degree of fitness is required.
 It is a beautiful experience to stare into the eyes of these gentle giants; watch them in awe as they play and go about their daily activities.
 It is indeed a “once in a lifetime” experience that will linger.
 Each encounter is different and has its rewards, but you are likely to enjoy the close view of adults feeding, grooming and resting as the young frolic and swing from vines in a delightfully playful display.

-When done with gorilla tracking activity, there is a high chance that you will be happy to go out for more restricted-range and Albertine Rift endemics.
+When done with gorilla tracking activity, there is a high chance that you will be happy to go out for a more restricted range and Albertine Rift endemics.
 In this case, we will do a leisurely walk to the community secondary forest.
-We will look for Barred and Olive Long-tailed Cuckoos, Grauer’s Warbler, Black-tailed oriole, the very skittish Luhder’s Bush-shrike while they make their way through the vines, Gray Cuckoo-shrikes.
+We will look for Barred and Olive Long-tailed Cuckoos, Grauer’s Warbler, Black-tailed oriole, the very skittish Luhder’s Bush-shrike while they make their way through the vines, and Gray Cuckoo-shrikes.

 Mountain Gorilla at Bwindi Impenetrable Forest